shreshthvashisht/XYZ-Ads-Airing-Report_Analysis/README.md

 5. Other than above we were asked to provide for any other insights.

 # [Link to Loom Video Explanation by the Author](https://www.loom.com/share/0a2d159ff18f4f6b988f40cdc3d37176)

+## As the Excel File is larger than 25MB, it can't be uploaded. [here is the drive link to it](https://docs.google.com/spreadsheets/d/1EXdyhRoFmOcwsu24M6GmJZ_xevO4Alhp/edit?usp=share_link&ouid=109356424617551323871&rtpof=true&sd=true)